 You might be saying “Damn, How do I make a Wow Wow Wubbzy birthday cake?”.
 Well, here’s what I discovered: making super-colorful character birthday cakes is easy.

 Figure out what you want to make and think about your colors.
 To make whatever color frosting you want you need a lot of plain white frosting and REALLY potent, saturated food coloring (Williams-Sonoma?).
-Like this:
+Something like these work great.

 Mix up your colors in appropriate amounts and put the more detailed colors that you need for edging (or what a bakery chef would call piping, I think) into a Ziploc® bag, squeeze it all down into the corner and bite the tip of the corner off to make it like a little pastry decorating bag thing.
 I had to do this for the face and small details.